drakedu/colorful-bias/README.md

 ### Computing Metrics

 To determine quality of image recolorization, we leveraged the PyTorch Toolbox for Image Quality Assessment due to its support of a wide-range of seminal metrics and ease of use.
 Out of the 38 metrics supported by the library, we were able to compute 28 of them for each of the 13860 image recolorings across the 5 models, possible largely by the help of 6 additional computers in Lamont Library and the blessing of library staff.
 Q-Align, AHIQ, TReS, MANIQA, ILNIQE, HyperIQA, BRISQUE, NRQM, and PI were projected to take 10 days, 5 days, 4 days, 3 days, 1 day, 16 hours, 15 hours, 7 hours, and 6 hours, respectively, while FID lacked a default image dataset fallback.

+### Analyzing Colorization

+After computing metrics between ground-truth images and reconstructions, we first explored differences across demographic groups using joyplots, facets, and CI-annotated barcharts.
+Next, we computed summary statistics for every age-gender-race-model combination inclusive of an `All` keyword, to compute summary statistics on varying aggregations.
+We then conducted Welch's t-tests, checking for normality, and Mann-Whitney U tests to determine for each model whether there existed a significant difference in its reconstruction scores by gender, by age through one-versus-rest, and by race in comparing White against non-White reconstuctions as well as against each non-White category in particular.
+Then, through Kruskal-Wallis tests and ANOVA tests, checking normality and homogeneity of variance, we determined whether there was a significant difference in scores across models; whether for each model whether there was a significant difference in its reconstruction scores by race and by age; and whether there were significant difference in scores across models for images of each non-White race/ethnicity and for non-White reconstructions as a whole.

 ## Conclusion